betagouv/datapass/README.md

 Some sensitive information are encrypted in ansible's vault.
 To read it you will need to set the vault password.

-Ask a team mate for the password.
-Put it in `~/.ssh/ansible_vault`.
+Ask a teammate for the password.
+Put it in `submodule`.

 Add the following hosts in `/etc/hosts`: